RHFieldProductManagement/baremetal-ipi-lab/04-deploying-cluster.md

 [lab-user@provision scripts]$
 ~~~

+> **NOTE:** These commands may fail (`Unable to set Chassis Power Control to Down/Off`), if the load on the underlying infrastructure is too high.
+If this happens, simply re-run the "script" until it succeeds for all nodes.

 ## Deploying OpenShift

 We're going to install the cluster using two steps, one to **create the manifests** and one to **install the cluster**.
 Generating the manifests separately like this isn't necessary as it is done automatically when we run a `create cluster`.
 However it's interesting to be able to see these files so we've done it to allow you a chance to explore!
 Additionally, if you had more configuration files this would be where you would add them.